-The Taboo of Mental Illness
+The Taboo of Depression and Other Mental Illness

 Myth 1: Depression is a Single Illness

-Our current system attempts to create protocols; a set of specific characteristics that lead to a diagnosis and ultimately a treatment.
+Our current system attempts to create protocols: a set of specific characteristics that lead to a diagnosis and ultimately a treatment.
 The problem with this is that the current method looks at downstream effects of upstream issues.
 Consider the following examples.

 One of the most accepted theories (in the medical community) around depression is that there is a serotonin deficiency.
 Serotonin is the neurotransmitter that makes us feel happy and blissful, and essentially, not depressed.
 However, if people are deficient, where does serotonin come from so we can fix the deficiency?

-One of the first questions I consider with my clients is, are they getting enough protein?
-You might be thinking, what does protein have to do with serotonin.
+One of the first questions I consider with my clients is: are they getting enough protein?
+You might be thinking, what does protein have to do with serotonin?
 Serotonin is actually made from protein.
 Protein is made up of amino acids, and there is a specific amino acid called tryptophan which converts into serotonin.
 So if my client is protein deficient, they simply cannot make the neurotransmitters they need for proper nervous system function.

 Myth 2: Antidepressants Are The Best Treatment for Depression

 In a very detailed analysis published in the British Medical Journal, two experts concluded “that selective serotonin reuptake inhibitors [i.e. Prozac, Celexa] do not have a clinically meaningful advantage over placebo” and “have not been convincingly shown to affect the long term outcome of depression or suicide rates.”
-15. The research shows that antidepressants should really only be considered in severely depressed patients.
+The research indicates that antidepressants should really only be considered in severely depressed patients.

 The politics behind the research and why placebo-controlled trials are sometimes misleading are detailed in Dr. Peter Breggin’s landmark book, Talking Back to Prozac: What Doctors Aren’t Telling You About Today’s Most Controversial Drug.
-One of the issues with the research is that Eli Lilly, the manufacturer of Prozac, ran 10 clinical trials, and 6 of these trials showed no benefit over a placebo.
+One of the issues with the research is that Eli Lilly, the manufacturer of Prozac, ran 10 clinical trials and 6 of these trials showed no benefit over a placebo.
 Four studies showed a positive effect, but there were only 286 subjects in total in these studies.
 If you combine the results of all of these studies, the numbers show that placebo and drugs were equally beneficial.
 One problem is that the FDA requires at least two studies with positive results, but places no limit on the number of studies without beneficial results.